 John launched his campaign after the incumbent chair voted for guaranteed toll hikes through 2056 on the Greenway.
-As Chair, John will be an advocate for lower tolls as well as alternatives to the Greenway and Rt.
+As Chair, John will be an advocate for lower tolls and distance based pricing as well as alternatives to the Greenway and Rt.
 50.

-He will also incentivize other means of transportation.
-The expansion of Metro and a new housing strategy will provide opportunities for us to take cars off our roads, reducing commute times and solving our transportation problems.
+He will also incentivize other means of transportation to provide opportunities for us to take cars off our roads.
+The expansion of Metro and a new housing strategy will help reduce our commute times and limit traffic congestion, solving our transportation problems.

 KEEP TAXES LOW